SynTexDZN/homebridge-syntex/README.md

-# homebridge-syntex
+# Homebridge Syntex
-A plugin to control SynTex accessory and to create HTTP devices.
+A plugin to control SynTex accessory.

 # Installation